oks-erm/booking/README.md

 ![](readme/features/start_menu.png)

-The Start Menu is an entry point to the program, it allows to choose between 3 main sections: Bookings, Customers and Staff.
-At any point of the ptogram further on the user can go straight back to the Start Menu if they need.
+The Start Menu is an entry point to the program; it allows you to choose between 3 main sections: Bookings, Customers and Staff.
+At any point in the program further on, the user can go straight back to the Start Menu if they need.

 - **Bookings Menu**